dajxd/Mata/README.md

   - When you use an item during a video transition, we seem to get stuck with no visible videos.
     - Animation-in-progress variable?
+    - Why do I keep forgetting about this (rather important) one?
   - Maybe give a thought to balancing?
 Game play?
 Not really my strong suit.

   - At least one more video, for mega-sad and maybe for "hey thanks, but that wasn't what I needed"